Seam Tape How-To

 a higher heat setting.
 Move along the tape, not sliding the iron but lifting between sections.
 After

 the whole seam is done, go over it again to be sure it is secure.
-You may need to to iron each
+You may need to iron each

-side of the seam seperately.
+side of the seam separately.